Professor Paul BakerProfessor

 My research interests include corpus linguistics, language and identities and (critical) discourse analysis.
 Books include: Using Corpora to Analyse Gender (2014), Discourse Analysis and Media Attitudes (2013), Corpus Linguistics and Sociolinguistics (2010), Sexed Texts: Language, Gender and Sexuality (2008), Using Corpora in Discourse Analysis (2006), Public Discourses of Gay Men (2005) and Polari: The Lost Language of Gay Men (2002).
 I am the commissioning editor for the journal Corpora.

-Egbert, J. and Baker, P. (eds) (2019) Triangulating Corpus Methodological Approaches in Linguistic Research.
+Egbert, J. and Baker, P. (eds) (2019) Using Corpus Methods to Triangulate Linguistic Analysis.
 London: Routledge.

 Baker, P. (2019) Fabulosa!
 The Story of Polari, Britain's Secret Gay Language.
 London: Reaktion.
 Companion website.